 Broker understands and agrees that its access to the Website will be limited to (i) the products listed in the following paragraph and (ii) Participants (as defined in the BETA) which have been approved as such by Enron in its sole discretion for purposes of this Fee Agreement.
 Enron may in its discretion expand such list from time to time.
 Broker hereby agrees that it shall not be due any commission or other fee or remuneration of any kind from Enron in connection with any Execution or Transaction (as defined in the BETA) resulting from an Execution on the Website regardless of any prior agreement or understanding between Enron and Broker.

-In consideration of Enron granting of access to the Website to Broker, Broker will pay to Enron a fee of $200,000 (the “Access Fee”) which fee is due and payable upon the execution of this Fee Agreement.
-The term of this Fee Agreement shall be one year from the later of the receipt by Enron of the Access Fee or the date of issuance or activation of the initial password and userid for Broker.
+In consideration of Enron granting of access to the Website to Broker, Broker will pay to Enron a fee of $200,000 (the “Access Fee”) which fee shall be due and payable equal quarterly installments, with the first such installment being due and payable upon the issuance and activation of the initial password and user ID for Broker and each successive installment being due and payable on the first (1st) day of each third calendar month thereafter.
+The term of this Fee Agreement shall be one year from the later of the receipt by Enron of the initial installment of the Access Fee or the date of issuance or activation of the initial password and userid for Broker.
 The term may be renewed for additional one-year periods upon written agreement of the parties.
+In the event of a termination of this Agreement and the BETA prior to the end of the term, any refund of the Access Fee, or that portion which has been paid to Enron through such date, shall be determined in accordance with the provisions of the BETA.
+It is the intent of this Fee Agreement, and the parties agree, that the payment of the Access Fee permits the Broker (which is defined herein to include all of Broker’s subsidiaries) to gain access to and use the Website.

 This Fee Agreement will be governed by and construed in accordance with the laws of the State of New York.